Dark-Knight-Rises/Logseq/pages/Operating System.md

 - ## What is an OS? #card
 	- An OS can be defined as the interface between user and hardware.
 	- It is responsible for the execution of all the processes.
 Resource allocation, CPU management, and file management.
-	- The purpose of an operating system is to provide an environment.
-In which the user can execute the programs in an efficient manner.
+	- The purpose of an operating system is to provide an environment in which the user can execute the programs in an efficient manner.
+- ## Types of OS
+	-